nxtexploit/blog/_posts/2025-10-22-how-i-accidentally-peeked-at-anyones-sbi-bank-balance-in-5-minutes.md

 Hello Bug Hunters,

 Hope your bounties💸 are treating you well.
-I’m [Aziz Al Aman](https://twitter.com/nxtexploit).
 Recently, I opened a bank account with SBI (I usually prefer private banks, but needed this for specific reasons).
 Like many government banks, they pushed additional services — insurance and a demat account.
 Not knowing these weren't mandatory, I declined insurance but agreed to open a demat account.

 The next day, I received my credentials via email and logged into my demat account.
 While exploring the platform, I noticed an interesting feature.
 Although I typically avoid testing assets that don't offer rewards (no money, no bugs), I figured this would only take 5 minutes to test.